Cloud Analytics uses two primary data sources for helping you manage costs:

 This page walks you through the steps to connect your Azure Enterprise Agreement to RightScale for cost reporting purposes.
 If you do not have an Azure Enterprise agreement, or want to connect to RightScale for reasons other than cost reporting, please see Add Microsoft Azure (Classic) to a RightScale Account or Register an Azure Resource Manager (ARM) account with RightScale.

+Please ensure that this is done on RightScale Enterprise Master Account.
 Log into my.rightscale.com and navigate to Settings > Clouds.
 If you do not have this menu item, that means you do not have administrator permissions on the RightScale account, and therefore cannot connect a new cloud to RightScale.
 Either ask your RightScale administrator to give you permissions, or if you do not know who your RightScale administrator is, please contact our support team at firstname.lastname@example.org.
 If you have this menu item, this is what you will see:

 Click Connect to a Cloud, and select Microsoft Azure > Connect for costs (Enterprise Agreement):